-- Do not use sling type equipment when towing.
-Vehicle damage may occur.

-- When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
-Damage to your vehicle may occur from improper towing. - The manufacturer does not recommend towing this vehicle using a tow dolly.
+- DO NOT use sling-type equipment when towing.
+Vehicle damage may occur. - When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
+Damage to your vehicle may result from improper towing. - The manufacturer does not recommend towing this vehicle using a tow dolly.
 Vehicle damage may occur.